Date:

 As a defined entity, you must publish your progress report on your organisation’s external website.
 We recommend you also publish the progress report on your organisation’s internal website.

 The Commission will assess progress reports for compliance under the Act.
-You will be notified about the outcome of assessments, and advised of a timeframe for publishing, which we expect to be mid 2024.
+You will be notified about the outcome of assessments, and advised of a timeframe for publishing, which we expect to be later in 2024.

-If you publish your progress report before it is assessed as compliant and updates are required, you will need to update your published version.
+If you publish your progress report before it is compliance checked and updates are required, you will need to update your published version.
 If you publish early, we suggest you include a disclaimer noting that:

 You must remove any personal or potentially identifying information before publishing your progress report.
 This also applies to any supporting documents.